luthfiadityaa/SimeDarby-Wiki/Basic-Design/DFD-WMS/Storage/Unplanned-Storage-From-OP-Area.md

 The Unplanned Storage Setting screen uses for manually set the storage work .
 This screen mainly uses when there are some troubles with Host System Linkage(irregular cases) or when manual operation is necessary..
 After **Set(F2)**, all items in input text will be added into a Pallet Number.
 The result will be posted back to SAP as [Unplanned Storage and Retrieval Result](https://dev.azure.com/Daifuku-SW/ID_SimeDarbyPlantation/_wiki/wikis/ID_SimeDarbyPlantation.wiki/850/Unplanned-Storage-and-Retrieval-Result)

-<span style="background-color:yellow; color:black; font-weight:bold">&nbsp; jp.co.daifuku.wms.web.display.storage.palletizingsetting.PalletizingSettingSCH &nbsp;</span>
+<span style="background-color:yellow; color:black; font-weight:bold">&nbsp; jp.co.daifuku.wms.web.display.storage.unplannedstorage.UnplannedStorageSCH &nbsp;</span>

 ::: mermaid
 flowchart LR